 Clarinda PS continues to maintain an outstanding financial position.
-Clarinda PS was able to achieve a surplus in 2023 due to strategic staffing arrangements that ensured we could provide a staffing profile that catered for the needs of all students, in particular, the Equity Funding allocation of resourcing towards Literacy Intervention.
+Clarinda PS was able to achieve a surplus in 2024 due to strategic staffing arrangements that ensured we could provide a staffing profile that catered for the needs of all students, in particular, the Equity Funding allocation of resourcing towards Literacy Intervention.

-The 2023 Tutor Learning Initiative (TLI) allowed for around 60 children to access the program in Gr 1/2, Gr 3/4 and Gr 5/6.
+The 2024 Tutor Learning Initiative (TLI) allowed for around 20 children to access the program in Gr 1.
 The school committed additional funding to ensure a full school year of additional support to those students impacted by the pandemic.
-The initiative will continue in 2024 with the school committed to an overspend to support the learning needs of children from Gr 1-6.
+The initiative will continue in 2025 with the school committed to an overspend to support the learning needs of children.

-The school utilised a new tier of funding from DET to support the Disability Inclusion Program.
-Additional funding will be available to support Tier 2 funding of students through the Chaplaincy program, Speech Pathologist and Profiles in 2024.
+The school utilised the tier of funding from DET to support the Disability Inclusion Program.
+Additional funding will be available to support Tier 2 funding of students through the Chaplaincy program, Speech Pathologist and Profiles in 2025.